Satheesh KV, ex-HR Director at Flipkart, says in a webinar,

 - Roadmap and expansion plans

-If you are joining a company at the CXO level, you become a key driver of the business.
+If you are joining a company at the CXO level, you become a key business driver.
 Therefore, knowing the roadmap and expansion plans is very important.
-Not only will you be able to align closely with the vision of the founder, but also help you understand the trajectory of your own growth in the organization.
+Not only will you be able to align closely with the founder’s vision, but also help you understand the trajectory of your growth in the organization.

 Follow the MyStartuEquity blog for more content on ESOPs.